allan-bonadio/recruit-o-dex/README.md

 # Buglist / Wishlist

+whoa boy.
+What new features do we want?

+- ability to duplicate a record
+- more automatic coordination between rodex and calendar
 - control panel: make tabs for different parts, it's too crouded!
-	• info for the initial blanks
+	- info for the initial/rec blanks
-	• one for JD only
+	- one for JD only
-	• one for JSON only
+	- one for JSON only
-	• one for engagements
+	- one for engagements

-- want a way to copy info for a recruiter from other records
+	- notes
+- add fields: rate/salary, location, what company does
+- ability to search for string in ALL fields

 - insert more fields into copyout for Quick+ button for Calendar

 - fix lint warnings

 # ----✁--------- react boilerplate readme ------✁--------